DarioI/droidgraph/README.md

 DroidGraph can be instructed to include or exclude certain classes.
 The includes.txt file shows a simple example on how to only include the Android support v4 library.
-If you do not specify any include or exclude list, the whole code based is exported and shown in the graphs.
+If you do not specify any include or exclude list, the whole codebase of the APK is exported and shown in the graphs.
 ## RoadMap

 * Dependency graph